 The combination of stagnant wind conditions and low inversions produces the greatest pollutant concentrations.
 On days of no inversion or high wind speeds, ambient air pollutant concentrations are lowest.
 During periods of low inversions and low wind speeds, air pollutants generated in urbanized areas are transported predominantly onshore into Riverside and San Bernardino counties.
-In the winter, the greatest pollution problem is the accumulation of carbon monoxide (CO) and nitrogen oxides (NOX) due to low inversions and air stagnation during the night and early morning hours.
-In the summer, the longer daylight hours and the brighter sunshine combine to cause a reaction between hydrocarbons and NOX to form photochemical smog.
+In the winter, the greatest pollution problem is the accumulation of carbon monoxide (CO) and nitrogen oxides (NO_x) due to low inversions and air stagnation during the night and early morning hours.
+In the summer, the longer daylight hours and the brighter sunshine combine to cause a reaction between hydrocarbons and NO_x to form photochemical smog.

 Air pollutant emissions within the Air Basin are generated primarily by stationary and mobile sources.
 Stationary sources can be divided into two major subcategories: point and area sources.
 Point sources occur at a specific location and are often identified by an exhaust vent or stack.
 Examples include boilers or combustion equipment that produce electricity or generate heat.
 Area sources are widely distributed and include such sources as residential and commercial water heaters, painting operations, lawn mowers, agricultural fields, landfills, and some consumer products.
 Mobile sources refer to emissions from motor vehicles, including tailpipe and evaporative emissions, and are classified as either on-road or off-road.
 On-road sources may be legally operated on roadways and highways.
-Off-road d California and federal standard attainment status based on SCAQMD's 2022 AQMP and 2022 updates from CARB, ww2.arb.ca.gov/resources/documents/maps-state-and-federal-area-designations.
+Off-road sources include aircraft, ships, trains, and self-propelled construction equipment.
+Air pollutants can also be generated by the natural environment, such as when high winds suspend fine dust particles.